 This Dave Green 5-star featured a box configuration that is helpful to know about – the wall.
 Sometimes a number builds is own wall by sweeping the single cell missing from it.

-As you read Sysudoku basic traces, you’ll become familiar with many more of these memorable box configurations.
+As you read Sysudoku basic traces, you’ll become familiar with many more of these useful box configurations.
 Here are two more.

 A 2 by 2 square of clues creates slinks or clues from sweeps from either direction.
 Look along the passing row and column for clues or marks of numbers missing from the square.
 The square may include a pair or triple subset.

 The Sysudoku Basic bypass is enough to handle newspaper and magazine puzzles, up to a 5-star level.
-In harder puzzles, you are using bypass skills to follow up every removal or confirmation.
-Next on the Guide path to advanced class puzzles are the pages on box marking and line marking.
+In harder puzzles, you are using bypass marking skills to follow up every removal or clue.